-The simple search is the search box that you find at the top of Alvin's main page.
-It allows you to do a free text search of Alvin in its entirety.
-It is also possible to narrow your simple search to specific resource types through specifying which type you want to search for in the drop down menu on the left side of the search box.
+The simple search can be found at the top of the Alvin portal's front page and it follows in the navigation no matter where you are in the search interface.
+It allows you to do a free text search throughout Alvin as well as easily change an ongoing search or start a new one.
+It is also possible to narrow the simple search to specific resource types by selecting the type you want in the drop-down list to the left of the search box.

 To get to this type of search you need to click on the Extended search link to the right of the search box.
 In the extended search, you can search for one or more of the specific fields that the cataloguers filled in with information about the different objects.
 For example, here you can refine your searches to search for specific subject words or a particular technique that has been used to create a physical object that has been digitised and made available in Alvin.
 You can also combine several keywords with so-called Boolean operators where you can, for example, exclude certain keywords or search among synonyms.